harish8400/e2e-Regression-Tests/README.md

 ## Usage

-Tests are execute in 'poc' environment by default if no environment is provided, to run tests using specific environment set your ENVIRONMENT environment variable, i.e.:
+Tests are execute in 'dev' environment by default if no environment is provided, to run tests using specific environment set your ENVIRONMENT environment variable, i.e.:

 ```
-export ENVIRONMENT=dev
+export ENVIRONMENT=uat
 ```

 Run all tests